kettanaito/react-advanced-form/docs/validation/logic.md

 }
 ```

 > **Note:** Since "firstName" field is not `required`, it will not be validated unless provided some value.
 At the current state of the form it would submit gracefully since the value of "firstName" is `null`.
-Once the value is provided, it will undergo through the same validation sequence as listed below:
+Once the value is provided, it will undergo through the same validation sequence as listed below.

 Upon submitting the form, the following validation sequence will happen: